 My family drove past Sauvie numerous times on our summer trips to the Oregon coast.
 Until my late twenties, I just assumed it was the shore of Washington State on the other side of the Columbia River.
 The picture below from TravelOregon.com shows the lakes and thick trees of the wildlife preserve.

 The energy of Faerie runs strong on this freshwater isle.
-It is brimming artistic energy.
-Human creativity always attracts the Fair Folk.
+It's brimming with artistic energy and human creativity always attracts the Fair Folk.
 Two interesting creative works stand out, the annual corn maze and the UFO near Collins (nude) Beach.

 Perhaps the most bizarre attraction on Sauvie is the graffiti and moss-covered UFO near Collins Beach.
 When I first discovered the strange vessel, I scoured the internet for its history.